w3f/Grants-Program/applications/sublua.md

 - Enabling interaction with standard pallets (balances, system, etc.)

 **Team Interest:**
 Our team recognized a significant gap in the Substrate ecosystem - while there are excellent SDKs for JavaScript/TypeScript and Python, the Lua ecosystem was completely underserved.
-Given Lua's widespread use in gaming, IoT, embedded systems, and web applications, we saw an opportunity to dramatically expand the potential developer base for Substrate chains.
+Given Lua's widespread use in gaming, IoT, embedded systems, and web applications, we saw an opportunity to expand the potential developer base for Substrate chains dramatically.

 ### Project Details